-Expenditures did not exceed the appropriations for the year ended June 30, 2019 for the general fund or the major special revenue fund (IMRF & social security).
+Expenditures did not exceed the appropriations for the year ended June 30, 2020 for the general fund or the major special revenue fund (IMRF & social security).

-NOTES TO REQUIRED SUPPLEMENTAL INFORMATION
+NOTES TO REQUIRED SUPPLEMENTAL INFORMATION June 30, 2020

 NOTE 3.
-SCHEDULE OF EMPLOYER CONTRIBUTION
+SCHEDULE OF EMPLOYER CONTRIBUTIONS

-Summary of Actuarial Methods and Assumptions Used in the Calculation of the 2018 Contribution Rate\ Valuation Date:
+Summary of Actuarial Methods and Assumptions Used in the Calculation of the 2019 Contribution Rate Valuation Date:

+Notes

-Notes Actuarially determined contribution rates are calculated as of the fiscal year in which contributions are reported.
+Actuarially determined contribution rates are calculated as of December 31 each year, which are 12 months prior to the beginning of the fiscal year in which contributions are reported.